-Clam chowder is so comforting and versatile.
-You can serve it for a casual lunch, or the first course for an elegant Christmas Eve dinner.
-Our New England clam chowder easily comes together with little fuss.
+Clam chowder is perfect whether you're looking for a relaxed lunch menu or a sophisticated start to your Christmas Eve dinner.
+Our New England clam chowder easily comes together with little minimal effort.

 If you love to eat soups and stews with seafood, you'll enjoy checking out our best cream of crab soup and our chicken, sausage and shrimp gumbo.